dkpavlov/SpaceRunner/README.md

 ## Introduction

-A play-clj game in which ... well, that part is up to you.
+A play-clj game in which you are brave alien explorer visiting earth-like planet, but a strange creature is trying to eat you, so you must make your way to your spaceship.

 ## Contents